-Vinyasa is a technique used to integrate the asanas together in order to bring the stillness of the mind.
+Vinyasa is a technique used to integrate the asanas together to bring the stillness of the mind.
 Vinyasa does not mean ‘the flow’.
-It is a technique to specifically, definitely place the asana or group of asanas together.
+It is a technique to specifically and definitely place the asana or group of asanas together.

 Tristhana - Foundation of Vinyasa

 Tristhana is a combination of two words i.e. tri (it is from trini - referring to the number three) and sthana (dimensions/factors).
 It is the combination of three dimensions together makes the thristhana practice.